hucik14/rational-linkages/README.md

    <code>sudo apt install libgl1-mesa-glx libxkbcommon-x11-0 libegl1 libdbus-1-3</code>

+or on Ubuntu 24.04 and higher:

+   <code>sudo apt install libgl1 libxkbcommon-x11-0 libegl1 libdbus-1-3</code>

 To run the Rust functions, you need to install the [Rust toolchain](https://www.rust-lang.org) and build the Rust code yourself, for example: